 I have a philosophy that innovation can come from any level.
 I have the ability to build a strong rapport with people of all backgrounds to enable high inter-disciplinary design collaboration.
 I seek to challenge, and be challenged, to achieve the best outcome for the product user.

-If you're interested in collaborating on any of these projects that sound interesting or think I could be of assistance for some projects of your own, please don't hesitate to reach out.
+If you're interested in collaborating on any EV, technology of sustainability related projects that are interesting or where I could be of assistance, please don't hesitate to reach out!